jerome-trc/viletech-engine/help/sndinfo.md

 `<sound_name> = <lump_name>`

 Here `sound_name` is the identifier you use when referring to the sound and `lump_name` is the name of the sound effect lump.
-DSDA-Doom does not have any predefined sounds.
+VileTech does not have any predefined sounds.

 Once you have defined a sound effect, you can define ambient sound effects like so: